robertdpowell/tweetsinwelsh/_blog/2020-06-27-In at the deep end.md

 **This wasn't the plan!**

-The school were (still are) doing a fantastic job of sending out resources to support her learning but even the most basic of books was a struggle for us to follow.
+The school are doing a fantastic job of sending out resources to support her learning but even the most basic of books are a struggle for us to follow.

 So I realised that I needed to do something to accelerate my acquisition of the language.

-#### TRYING TO FIND THE RIGHT RESOURCE FOR ME
+#### TRYING TO FIND THE RIGHT LEARNING RESOURCE

 Both of us have been trying our best to learn the language since she started at her school last September.
 We both work full time and as other parents will understand, finding the time to learn a new language is a real challenge.
 My wife prefers the more traditional and stuctured classroom based setting and enrolled in an evening class, whereas I have been relying on online services such as [Say Something in Welsh](https://www.saysomethingin.com/welsh) that I can consume when I get a spare 10 minutes during the day.